aolko/StableDiffusionEvents/README.md

 ## DSL

 Event sheets/macros are written using a dedicated DSL.
+The SDE DSL is a subset of Python.
+This means that any valid Python code is also valid SDE code.
+However, SDE code is not guaranteed to be valid Python code, as it may contain additional syntax and constructs specific to the SDE DSL.
 Here's an overview of the key components:

 ### Event sheets

 A script can contain one or multiple event sheets.
 When multiple event sheets are present, they execute in a top-down order, from the first sheet to the last.
+Event sheets are defined in `.sheet` files.
+Sheet files are text files that contain event sheets/macros written in the SDE DSL.
+The file extension for sheet files is `.sheet`.
+Sheet files can be executed using the sde command-line tool.

 ```
 Sheet EventSheet: